 Come help us Keep Neyland Beautiful and shutout waste.

 All fans entering tailgating areas will receive a blue bag for recycling and a clear plastic bag for landfill waste.
 The more recycling you have, the better!
 UT earns money for recycling some materials but must pay to have trash disposed.
 Recycling around Rocky Top helps divert waste from landfills and keeps Vol dollars right here in Big Orange Country.

 There are 12 zero waste locations spread throughout the designated tailgating areas with recycle, compost, and landfill receptacles.
 Tailgaters are responsible for bringing their full bags to the zero waste stations before or after the game.

-Blue Bag Recyclables
+Green Bag Recyclables

 If it looks like plastic, recycle it!

 - Plastic bottles

 Please flatten any corrugated cardboard and place next to the recycling dumpsters.